hananils/kirby-colors/README.md

 #### `$field->toMostReadable()`

-Returns the most readable contrast color.
+Returns the most readable color for the contrast colors defined in the blueprint, defaults to black and white.

 ## Color calculation